frederic-salach/arduino/README.md

 # arduino_data_acquisition
-This project contains Python and Arduino script tests to perform data acquisition from different types of sensors.
+Python and Arduino script to perform data acquisition from different types of sensors.